 After that, we can select boot device options directly from the BIOS.
 Or while restarting again use the boot menu key (check the image above) to see the boot device menu.

 Just select your USB drive from the options and soon the Chrome OS Flex logo will show up.
-Now we can go through the set-up process.
-And finally, to install Chrome OS Flex, choose the “install” option.
+Now we can go through the set-up process. and lastly, choose the “install” option.
 This will wipe out the entire storage drive on the computer.

 Chrome OS Flex Install and Set-Up